Nicolás Talpone

-Nicolás Talpone (born 9 April 1996) is an Argentine professional footballer who plays as a midfielder for Estudiantes RC.
+Nicolás Talpone (born 9 April 1996) is an Argentine professional footballer who plays as a midfielder for Colón.

 Career

 Talpone spent his youth career with Círculo Tolosano, ADAFI and Estudiantes.
 He made his senior professional debut for Argentine Primera División side Estudiantes on 11 April 2016, he was subbed on for Augusto Solari with seven minutes to play in a 3–2 victory over Atlético Tucumán.
 His first start for the club arrived on 7 April 2017 during a 1–4 win away to Aldosivi, which was one of three appearances in 2016–17.
 Talpone was loaned out in July 2018 to Agropecuario in Primera B Nacional.

+In May 2019, Estudiantes informed him that it would not renew his contract and he was free to act.

+In June 2019 he arrived in Atlanta, where he played until 2021.
+From 2021 to 2024 he was a member of the Estudiantes de Rio Cuarto team.

+In January 2024 he signs a 3-year contract with Colón of Argentina's Primera Nacional.